oracle-livelabs/oci/host-ha-website-oci-services/mysql/mysql.md

-# Configuring a MySQL Database
+# Configure a MySQL Database

 ## Introduction